lowrycito/handbook/pages/study-manual-general-handbook-26-temple-recommends.md

 26.5.7

-### Members Who Identify as Transgender
+### Individuals Who Identify as Transgender

-Worthy members who identify as transgender but do not pursue a medical, surgical, or social transition to the opposite of their biological sex at birth (“sex reassignment”) may receive a temple recommend and temple ordinances.

 Temple ordinances are received according to a person’s biological sex at birth.
-For this reason, the following members may not receive a temple recommend, including a recommend for proxy baptisms and confirmations:

-  * Members who have received elective medical or surgical intervention to attempt to transition
+Worthy members who do not pursue surgical, medical, or social transition away from their biological sex at birth may receive a temple recommend and temple ordinances.
+(For a definition of social transition, see 38.6.23.)

-  * Members who have socially transitioned to the opposite of their biological sex at birth
+Members who have taken steps to transition and then transition back to their biological sex at birth and are worthy and committed to keeping God’s commandments may receive a temple recommend and temple ordinances.

-The stake president should counsel with the Area Presidency to address individual situations with sensitivity and Christlike love (see 38.6.23 and 38.7.7).
+Bishops counsel with the stake president to address individual circumstances with sensitivity and Christlike love.
+Stake and mission presidents seek counsel from the Area Presidency.

+For more information, see 38.6.23.

 26.5.8